ComposableFi/composable/frame/staking-rewards/README.md

 User may claim reward without penalty any time he wants.

 When user claims whole fNFT,  he also claims rewards unconditionally.
 Original stake is penalized, but rewards are not.

+Rewarded amount is not subject to multiplier until locked.

 Example,
 10k pica staked, after 1 month, the fNFT holds 1k PICA rewards because you are holding the fNFT - the user should be able to have compound function, and then extract the rewards.